ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference.md

 #### Perl Compatible Regular Expressions (PCRE2) Library

-PCRE2 Library is supported from Altibase 7.1.0.7.7 and the PCRE2 Library version is 10.40.
+Perl Compatible Regular Expressions Library is supported from Altibase 7.1.0.7.7 and the Perl Compatible Regular Expressions Library version is 10.40.
+This library supports searching in Korean which is not supported by Altibase Regular Expression Library and new search features such as backreferences, lookaheads, etc. are added.

-**PCRE2 Library Limitations**
+**Perl Compatible Regular Expressions Library Limitations**

 - This library is only supported when Altibase server character set is  US7ASCII or UTF-8.
 - There are syntax differences with the Altibase Regular Expression Library.